ephedrandrox/balek/README.md

  > The [dojo toolkit](https://dojotoolkit.org) is included as a submodule.
 If the `--recurse-submodules`
  > flag is omitted durring cloning, you can run `git submodule update --init --recursive` in
- > the root directory to download the dojo toolkit.
+ > the root directory to download the dojo toolkit submodules.

 ## Building and Running Balek